hashicorp/terraform-provider-google/website/docs/r/cloud_run_service_iam.html.markdown

 page_title: "Google: google_cloud_run_service_iam"
 sidebar_current: "docs-google-cloud-run-service-iam"
 description: |-
-  Collection of resources to manage IAM policy for CloudRunService
+  Collection of resources to manage IAM policy for Cloud Run Service
 ---

-# IAM policy for CloudRunService
+# IAM policy for Cloud Run Service
-Three different resources help you manage your IAM policy for CloudRun Service.
+Three different resources help you manage your IAM policy for Cloud Run Service.
 Each of these resources serves a different use case:

 * `google_cloud_run_service_iam_policy`: Authoritative.
 Sets the IAM policy for the service and replaces any existing policy already attached.
 * `google_cloud_run_service_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the service are preserved.